bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 ## Removing an entry

 There is no (good) way to delete an entry.
-Deleting an entry that is depended on will invalidate cached computed values and basically wreck the can's integrity.
+Deleting an entry that is depended on will invalidate cached resolved values and basically wreck the can's integrity.

 ## Resource names